Elderberry, 'Nova' American

 Plant size: 3 gal. well rooted plant, about 18" tall with a well developed root system.
 Will likely produce fruit the second season in the ground if given good care.

-When we ship: Our next shipping period is fall 2016.
+When we ship: Our next shipping period is spring or fall 2016.
 Order and reserve early.

 Organically grown by Cricket Hill Garden in accordance to CT NOFA Farmer's Pledge.